 Chinos are great because they can take to a variety of different looks, from casual to dressy, with ease, and they're a great transition from denim.
 Here are few fresh new ways to upgrade your chino vibes and maximize their versatility.

-Look 1: Chinos, short or long sleeved printed shirt, sneakers or drivers
+Look 1: Tan chinos, short or long sleeved printed shirt, sneakers or drivers

-Perfect for an afternoon out and about (day drinking or not) or a casual evening or date, this relaxed combo is a great way to look sharp and work in our favorite casual trend into your rotation.
+Perfect for an afternoon out and about (day drinking or not) or a casual evening or date, tan chinos are a great way to look sharp but still relaxed and casual.
 Throw on a light zip-up jacket or sweater when it cools down.

-Look 2: Chinos, checked dress shirt or oxford (tucked in), penny loafers or drivers
+Look 2: Navy chinos, checked dress shirt or oxford (tucked in), penny loafers or drivers

-To elevate your style for a date or a casual work environment, the add-in of a slightly more formal shirt that’s tucked in and a more dressy loafer translates to sharp and polished, but not stuffy or boring.
+Slightly more dressy than tan, navy chinos will elevate your style for a date or a casual work environment.
+The add-in of a slightly more formal shirt that’s tucked in and a more dressy loafer translates to sharp and polished, but not stuffy or boring.
 Layer on a v-neck sweater for a bit of extra warmth but not bulk.
 Say goodbye to that overdone chino and tucked in polo look, you're better than that.

-Look 4: Chinos, dress button down or oxford, patterned blazer, pocket square, loafers or monks
+Look 4: Black chinos, dress button down or oxford, patterned blazer, pocket square, loafers or monks

-Sometimes you've got to get a bit more dressy, so why not do it right?
+Sometimes you've got to get a bit more dressy, and black chinos are the ticket.
 A nice dinner, one of the many summer events you’ve got a stack of invitations for, or maybe you just want to flex on your co-workers this casual Friday.
 Adding in a blazer, sans tie, and a punch of pattern and color with a pocket square is a surefire way to show the office who’s boss (well, style-wise anyway).
 Just make sure you go with a solid shirt to complement the patterns you’ve got going on in the blazer and pocket square, otherwise you risk seizures and being “that guy” at the cross-functional meeting or the dinner table.

-Look 5: Chinos, blazer, dress shirt, tie, monks or captoe oxfords.
+Look 5: Olive chinos, navy blazer, dress shirt, tie, monks or captoe oxfords.